 THE WINEMAKER DETECTIVE SERIES

 The Winemaker Detective series delves into the underworld of a global luxury industry, where there’s money, deceit, death, crime, inheritance, jealousy—all the ingredients needed to distill a fine detective series!
+That and a decent dose of Epicurean enjoyment of fine food and beverage.
 It follows master winemaker Benjamin Cooker and his sidekick Virgile Lanssien in their adventures solving mysteries in vineyards throughout France and beyond.
+Each book is a homage to wine and winemakers.

 Barrels at the prestigious grand cru Moniales Haut-Brion wine estate in Bordeaux have been contaminated.
 Is it negligence or sabotage?
 Cooker and his assistant Virgile Lanssien search the city and the vineyards for answers, giving readers and inside view of this famous wine region.